EGI-Federation/cloud-info-provider/README.md

 Supported cloud middleware providers:

 * OpenNebula
-* OpenStack using Keystone authentication with API v3 *only*
+* OpenStack/ooi using Keystone authentication with API v3 *only*

 ## Installation